nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 ## Receive the Request by loading the RelationshipTemplate

-To receive the Request, the Recipient have to [load the RelationshipTemplate created by the Sender]({% link _docs_use-cases/use-case-transport-load-relationshiptemplate-created-by-others.md %}) using the following payload, whereby the `<...>` notation is used as a placeholder for the actual data as usual:
+To receive a Request that is contained within a RelationshipTemplate, the Recipient have to [load the RelationshipTemplate created by the Sender]({% link _docs_use-cases/use-case-transport-load-relationshiptemplate-created-by-others.md %}) using the following payload, whereby the `<...>` notation is used as a placeholder for the actual data as usual:

 ```jsonc
 {